 EED 202 Introduction to Elementary Education (2) i, ii.
 Basic introduction to professional education; an on-campus exploratory course to aid the participant in deciding whether or not to become a teacher and to provide basic information and attitude development necessary for successful teaching.
 Taken the same semester as EED 203.
-Prerequisite: ENG 104 and 108 or 112 and an additional course in English composition.
+Prerequisite: ENG 104 and 108 or 112.